Member Institutions of the Joint Academic Partnership

 Narration research in the delicate balance between (counter-) public spheres, media manipulation and propaganda

-from Thorsten Vellmerk in the Joint Academic Partnership Communication & Media
+from David Castro Lotero in the Joint Academic Partnership Communication & Media

 Become a member!